ydreiz/lesson-c-todo/README.md

 ## LIMITATIONS & CRITICAL VIEW

-- **No search, sort, categories, or deadlines:** Only basic todo management is supported.
+- **No search, categories, or deadlines:** Only basic todo management is supported.
 This limits practical applicability for complex workflows.
 - **Manual, minimal test suite:** Testing is limited and not automated; coverage is likely incomplete, and CI/CD is absent.
 - **No localization or extended UI:** Only a basic English text menu is supported.
 - **No concurrency or multi-user support:** Only single-user, single-process operation.